aman0404/Zprime-Dilepton/limit_calculation/README.md

 2) Serve as a user-friendly interface to execute combine in the appropriate configuration for limits and p-values/significance,

-For detailed instructions on usage, please see the manual in the documentation folder
+For detailed instructions on usage, please see the manual in the wiki.

 ## Example commands for dilepton + b-jets:

 Write datacards for bbll model:

-`python runInterpretation.py -c 2LB -t test --BBLL -w`
+`python3 runInterpretation.py -c 2LB -t test --BBLL -w`

 Write datacards for bsll model:

-`python runInterpretation.py -c 2LB -t test --BSLL -w`
+`python3 runInterpretation.py -c 2LB -t test --BSLL -w`

  - To execute the calculation, remove the `-w`
  - To re-write the datacards and execute the calculation, add `-r`